TRY NOW

 Full Visibility, No Agents or Credentials Needed

 From servers and desktops to laptops, VMs, OT, IoT, shadow and rogue devices, user data, and all of the software and operating systems that run on the network, Lansweeper detects and identifies them in minutes.
-You don’t have to install an agent on any device to get started, and Lansweeper is fast and easy to implement and works flawlessly, without needing credentials.
+You don’t have to install an agent on any device to get started.
+Lansweeper is fast and easy to implement and works flawlessly, without needing credentials.

 More timely, Accurate Data